PREVA1LED/ETS2-Save-Editor/README.md

-Extract the file before using
+Note from creator: Extract the file before using
 # ETS2-Save-Editor